Muzungu Price. What is it?

 I personally love using tuk-tuks (three-wheeled passenger vehicles) since they are more reliable and I get to deal with one person when going over short distances.

-However, taxi drivers are also notorious for using the Muzungu price system, and it is well worth reading an article we wrote just on taxi scams alone.
+However, taxi drivers are also notorious for using the Muzungu price system, and it is well worth reading an article we wrote regarding taxi scams alone.

 While in Kenya, I always feel the urge to purchase locally made souvenir items since they are always unique and allow me to remember my Kenyan experience when I travel out of the country.
 I have to admit that the locals have gifted hands.